Ebenezer Skellie: Post-war life

 Returning home to Chautauqua County following his release from the hospital and honorable discharge from the military, Ebenezer Skellie resumed his life on the family farm in Mina, where he resided alone with his mother.

 Married to Pennsylvania native Sarah J. Pullman (1845–1924) by the Rev. W. L. Hyde on October 11, 1865, he and his wife greeted the births of two daughters: Lettie (1866–1867), who died in early childhood and was laid to rest at the Mina Cemetery; and Minnie (1868–1894), who was born on November 7, 1868, and went on to marry H. Reed Weaver.
 By 1870, Ebenezer Skellie was residing with his wife and surviving daughter in Mina, where he was a successful farmer with real estate and personal property valued at $6,400.
 In 1875, the New York Census documented that the Skellie household was a two-income one with Sarah Skellie bringing in funds from her work as a seamstress to supplement what her husband earned as a farmer.
 He was also active politically during this time, serving as a member of Mina's board of supervisors from 1878 to 1882.

 In addition, he operated a lumber mill in Findley Lake, New York, but sold his principal site there to the Swartz family in 1892, according to historian Randy Boerst.
 Two years later, tragedy struck the family.
 In 1894, just five weeks after Ebenezer Skellie’s daughter, Minnie (Skellie) Weaver, fell ill, she succumbed to complications from her illness while staying with her parents at the lake.
-Following funeral services, she was laid to rest at the same cemetery in Mina where her sister had been buried nearly 30 years earlier.